8 Best Scotland Road Trips: Scenic Routes, Driving Itineraries & Travel Tips

 Summer

 With good weather and summer averages of around 20°c, this is one of the best times for touring Scotland.
-The downside is that popular routes, attractions, and hotels will be busy, so a road trip of Scotland in the summer months will require a little more advance planning.
+The downside is that popular routes, attractions, and hotels will be busy, so a road trip in Scotland in the summer months will require a little more planning.

 Autumn

-A wonderful time for driving holidays in Scotland, the fall colors are some of the most dramatic in the world.
+A wonderful time for driving holidays, the fall colours in Scotland are some of the most dramatic in the world.
 Autumn is also deer rutting season, with lots of opportunities around the Highlands to see this mighty display.

 Winter